The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

-Journal: A publication, issued on a regular basis, which contains scholarly research published as articles, papers, research reports, or technical reports.
+Journal: A publication issued regularly, which contains scholarly research published as articles, papers, research reports, or technical reports.
 See also Periodical.

-Keyword: A significant or memorable word or term in the title, abstract, or text of an information resource that indicates its subject and is often used as a search term.
+Keyword: A significant or memorable word or term in an information resource's title, abstract, or text that indicates its subject and is often used as a search term.

-Limits/limiters: Options used in searching that restrict your results to only information resources meeting certain other, non-subject-related, criteria.
-Limiting options vary by database, but common options include limiting results to materials available full-text in the database, to scholarly publications, to materials written in a particular language, to materials available in a particular location, or to materials published at a specific time.
+Limits/limiters: Options used in searching that restrict your results to only information resources meeting certain other, non-subject-related criteria.
+Limiting options vary by database, but common options include limiting results to materials available full-text in the database, scholarly publications, materials written in a particular language, materials available in a particular location, or materials published at a specific time.

 Link: See Hyperlink.

-Magazine: A publication, issued on a regular basis, containing popular articles, written and illustrated in a less technical manner than the articles found in a journal.
+Magazine: A publication issued regularly, containing popular articles written and illustrated in a less technical manner than the articles found in a journal.

-Microform: A reduced sized photographic reproduction of printed information on reel to reel film (microfilm) or film cards (microfiche) or opaque pages that can be read with a microform reader/printer.
+Microform: A reduced-sized photographic reproduction of printed information on reel-to-reel film (microfilm), film cards (microfiche), or opaque pages that can be read with a microform reader/printer.

 Multimedia: Any information resource that presents information using more than one media (print, picture, audio, or video).

-Newspaper: A publication containing information about varied topics that are pertinent to general information, a geographic area, or a specific subject matter (i.e. business, culture, education).
+Newspaper: A publication containing information about topics pertinent to general information, a geographic area, or a specific subject matter (i.e., business, culture, education).
 Often published daily.